gregdferrell/course-fsw-p4-story-time/README.md

 * Execute `python app.py`

 # Todo
-* Features
+* Required Features
+  * Add CRUD for stories
+* Nice to have
-  * Update dashboard to list stories and allow for CRUD ops
+  * Add images to stories
   * Add likes to stories
   * Add popular section to index based on likes
-  * Add images to stories
 * Cleanup & bugfix
   * Fix @app.errorhandler(Exception) so traceback is still logged to console
   * Map 404 to better error handling page